 How to Serve Ground Beef Mongolian Noodles

-Add Sesame Seeds
+Topped with Sesame Seeds

 How to Perfect Ground Beef Mongolian Noodles